Background Image for Header:

 Yes, but only at a higher degree level.

 Do I have to use the entire 12-month OPT period at once, or may I use it in increments?

 After completion of studies it may only be used as a single block of time.
 It is highly recommended that student use the CPT option prior to program completion and save all 12 months for post-completion OPT.

 May I save any of my unused post-completion OPT eligibility and use it at a later time?

 No. Once you apply for post-completion OPT, the OPT work eligibility for that degree ends.
 There is no recapture of unused OPT time.

-A student with OPT authorization is still an F-1 student holding an EAD (Employment Authorization Document) for OPT.
+A student with OPT authorization is still an F-1 student holding an EAD (Employment Authorization Document) card for OPT.

 When can I start working under OPT?